OrkunAvci/Reactor/README.md

 It has admin permissions to skip over permission based errors while we continue to develop the bot.

-Channel name for --react is taken from config.json, and we plan to make is customizeable, too.
+Channel name for --react is taken from config.json, and we plan to make it customizable, too.

 ## Commands

 --prefix

 Changes the prefix.
 Only takes notice of first argument.
-Not much control on the prefix for now.
+Not much control on what the new prefix is for now.

 --clear